3 tools from self-management with sociocracy that you can use right away (plus magic phrases!)

 What to expect down the road

 You might run into issues using rounds, small group mandate or consent.
 We have seen organizations implement sociocracy, incrementally or half-heartedly and run into issues.
+Self-management isn’t easy or without bumps in the road.
 When things are not going as smoothly as you were hoping, that’s just feedback.
 No reason to panic or to throw in the towel.
 (Peek into this article to read about the most typical struggles and how to fix them.)

 Sociocracy gives you the option of starting small.
 But the more features you “unlock”, the more benefit you will get.
 As you might have noticed, the three tools named here support each other: (1) Consent is easier to do with small group mandate and rounds.
 (2) Rounds are more doable in small groups and more focused and targeted with consent decision-making.
 (3) Small group mandate can be boosted by consent decision-making and rounds.
 And you don’t even have to stop there.
 Add sociocratic elections, roles, term ends and evaluation, feedback loops, the art of dealing with objections, role improvement, meeting format, collaborative ways of generating proposals, and most of all honest and constructive feedback, and your self-governance will be smooth, gentle and quiet.